languagetool-org/languagetool-org.github.io/using-chunks.md

 ### Example

-LanguageTool has a so-called chunker for English since version 2.3.
+LanguageTool has a so-called chunker for English.
 It detects chunks like noun chunks or verb chunks (also known as noun phrases and verb phrases).
 Consider, for example, this sentence: